Scott Stricklin (athletic director): Florida

 On November 1, 2016, Stricklin was hired as the University of Florida's director of athletics doubling his MSU salary of $500,000 to $1 million (and bonuses that could increase the salary to $1.4 million).
 During his first year as director of athletics, Stricklin and head football coach Jim McElwain mutually agreed to have McElwain resign as Florida's head coach.

 One of Stricklin's responsibilities as the University of Florida's athletic director is to act as chief financial officer (CFO) for the University Athletic Association.

 On November 26, 2017, Stricklin hired Dan Mullen as head coach of the University of Florida football team.
 Mullen was head football coach at Mississippi State during Stricklin's tenure as athletic director at Mississippi State.

 Bill Hancock, executive director of the College Football Playoff (CFP), announced Scott Stricklin was appointed to the selection committee by the CFP Management Committee.
 Stricklin will serve a three-year term beginning in the spring of 2018.

 Personal life

 Stricklin is married to the former Anne Howell, the youngest daughter of Basketball Hall of Fame member Bailey Howell.
 The couple has two daughters.

+Scott was lovingly known as the “Ninja” while in his post as Athletic Director at Mississippi State University.